Lake Eufaula Fishing Report August 2014

-Eufaula: Level: Full pool.
-Temp: Mid to high 80s.
-Clarity: Slightly stained to stained.
+Eufaula: Level: 1.5 feet above full pool.
+Temp: Mid 80s.
+Clarity: Clear to slight stain.

 Other Articles You Might Enjoy